-SECTION 1 Introduction 114 Section 1.1 This chapter describes your coverage for Part D drugs 114 Section 1.2 Basic rules for the plan's Part D drug coverage 114 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service115 Section 2.1 To have your prescription covered, use a network pharmacy 115 Section 2.2 Finding network pharmacies115 Section 2.3 Using the plan's mail-order services116 Section 2.4 How can you get a long-term supply of drugs?117 Section 2.5 When can you use a pharmacy that is not in the plan's network?
-SECTION 3 Your drugs need to be on the plan's "Drug List" 118 Section 3.1 The "Drug List" tells which Part D drugs are covered118 Section 3.2 There are 6 "cost-sharing tiers" for drugs on the Drug List119 Section 3.3 How can you find out if a specific drug is on the Drug List?
-120 SECTION 4 There are restrictions on coverage for some drugs120 Section 4.1 Why do some drugs have restrictions?120 Section 4.2 What kinds of restrictions?121 Section 4.3 Do any of these restrictions apply to your drugs?121 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?122 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?123 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?125 SECTION 6 What if your coverage changes for one of your drugs?
-125 Section 6.1 The Drug List can change during the year Section 6.2 What happens if coverage changes for a drug you are taking?
-126
+SECTION 1 Introduction 109 Section 1.1 This chapter describes your coverage for Part D drugs 109 Section 1.2 Basic rules for the plan's Part D drug coverage 109 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 110 Section 2.1 To have your prescription covered, use a network pharmacy 110 Section 2.2 Finding network pharmacies 110 Section 2.3 Using the plan's mail-order services 111 Section 2.4 How can you get a long-term supply of drugs?
+112 Section 2.5 When can you use a pharmacy that is not in the plan's network?
+112 SECTION 3 Your drugs need to be on the plan's "Drug List" 113 Section 3.1 The "Drug List" tells which Part D drugs are covered 113 Section 3.2 There are 6 "cost-sharing tiers" for drugs on the Drug List 114 Section 3.3 How can you find out if a specific drug is on the Drug List?
+114 SECTION 4 There are restrictions on coverage for some drugs 115 Section 4.1 Why do some drugs have restrictions?
+115 Section 4.2 What kinds of restrictions?
+115 Section 4.3 Do any of these restrictions apply to your drugs?
+116 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+117 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+117 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+119 SECTION 6 What if your coverage changes for one of your drugs?
+120 Section 6.1 The Drug List can change during the year 120 Section 6.2 What happens if coverage changes for a drug you are taking?
+120 SECTION 7 What types of drugs are not covered by the plan?
+122 Section 7.1 Types of drugs we do not cover 122

-2021 Evidence of Coverage for Solis SPF 001 (HMO) Chapter 5.
+2022 Evidence of Coverage for Solis SPF 001 (HMO)Chapter 5.
 Using the plan's coverage for your Part D prescription drugs

-SECTION 7 What types of drugs are not covered by the plan?
-128 Section 7.1 Types of drugs we do not cover 128 SECTION 8 Show your plan membership card when you fill a prescription 129 Section 8.1 Show your membership card 129 Section 8.2 What if you don't have your membership card with you?
-129 SECTION 9 Part D drug coverage in special situations 130 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
-130 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
-130 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan? .
-131 Section 9.4 What if you're in Medicare-certified hospice?
-SECTION 10 Programs on drug safety and managing medications 132 Section 10.1 Programs to help members use drugs safely 132 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 132 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications .
-133
+SECTION 8 Show your plan membership card when you fill a prescription 123 Section 8.1 Show your membership card 123 Section 8.2 What if you don't have your membership card with you?
+123 SECTION 9 Part D drug coverage in special situations 124 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+Section 9.2 What if you're a resident in a long-term care (LTC) facility?
+124 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan?
+125 Section 9.4 What if you're in Medicare-certified hospice?
+125 SECTION 10 Programs on drug safety and managing medications 126 Section 10.1 Programs to help members use drugs safely 126 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 126 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications 127